 Primary objectives are marked with a large circle on the minimap and secondary objectives are marked with small circles.

-During the missions, players will be confronted by AI-controlled enemies (also known as bots).
-Their numbers and quality are defined by the difficulty level of the mission.
-Many opponents have prefixes to their names.
-These indicate their quality and differences from the "standard" vehicles and let players know how difficult that respective opponent is.
-These suffixes are:
+During the missions, players will be confronted by AI-controlled enemies (also known as “bots”).
+Their numbers and toughness are defined by the difficulty level of the mission.